y3owk1n/undo-glow.nvim/README.md

 ---@field bg string Background color
 ---@field fg? string Optional for text color (Without this, it will just remain the existing text color as it is) {
+ animation = {
- duration = 500, -- in ms
+  animation = false, -- whether to turn on or off for animation duration = 100, -- in ms animation_type = "fade", -- default to "fade"
- animation = true, -- whether to turn on or off for animation animation_type = "fade", -- default to "fade" fps = 120, -- change the fps, normally either 60 / 120, but it can be whatever number easing = require("undo-glow").easing.in_out_cubic, -- see more at easing section on how to change and create your own highlights = { -- Any keys other than these defaults will be ignored and omitted undo = {
+  fps = 120, -- change the fps, normally either 60 / 120, but it can be whatever number
+  easing = require("undo-glow").easing.in_out_cubic, -- see more at easing section on how to change and create your own }, highlights = { -- Any keys other than these defaults will be ignored and omitted undo = {
    hl = "UgUndo", -- This will not set new hlgroup, if it's not "UgUndo", we will try to grab the colors of specified hlgroup and apply to "UgUndo"